Excel parser settings

 idColumns

-).If, for example, columns B and C respectively contain the article category and number, then enter the following lines:
+).If, for example, columns B and C contain the article category and number, then enter the following lines:

 B C